First Time Buyer Contractor Mortgages

 As much as we’d love to, we don’t need to meet you face-to-face.
 But by not putting you through lengthy face to face meetings, we speed up the application process.

 But don’t worry.
-They’re in the right place to provide first-time mortgage advice to contractors.
-As are you, now, to get that leg up onto the property ladder you need.
+We’re in the right place to provide first-time mortgage advice to contractors.
+As are you, now; we’ll help you get that foot up onto the property ladder you need.